astro-mat/StudioMooMooPortal_PP4/README.md

 - Acceptance Criteria 2
 The registration form has input validation.
 - Acceptance Criteria 3
-Once the user has registered, they recieve confirmation that they have successfully registered.
+Once the user has registered, they receive confirmation that they have successfully registered.

 #### Epic 3 - User Login